yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 <div class="codehighlight">
 <code class="haskell">
-main = print "Hello World!"
+main = putStrLn "Hello World!"
 </code>
 </div>
 To run it, you can save this code in a `hello.hs` and: